Skip to main content

 Why you should do it:

-By practicing deep breathing, you stimulate your parasympathetic nervous system which tells your body that it’s safe in this moment.
-It helps to slow the heart rate, calm the muscles, refocus the mind and help with cognition, taking the body out of the ‘fight or flight’ state.
+Deep breathing helps to slow the heart rate, calm the muscles, refocus your mind and help with clear thinking, taking your body out of the ‘fight or flight’ state.

 How to do it:

-When you’re feeling stressed or you start to crave a cigarette, take slow deep breaths, with a long exhale.
+When you’re feeling stressed or you start to crave a cigarette or vape, take slow deep breaths, with a long exhale.
 Breathe deeply right into your belly.
 You can count slowly to 4 as you breathe in and 4 as you breathe out, and repeat.

 A simple distraction can interrupt a negative thought cycle